What Is a Spider Gasket?

 The spider gasket acts as a seal on the multiport valve, protecting the water during transport to whichever direction it should be traveling.

-Here’s what they look like.
+Here’s what it looks like.
 You can pick up a replacement spider gasket at any pool supply store (I found this one at Leslie’s in my town).

 Common Issues With Spider Gaskets